MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-install.md

 You can use any package name listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
 Azure packages have named that begin with `azure-`.

-Packages for Conda are grouped by services.
+Packages for conda are grouped by services.
 For example, `azure-storage` includes libraries for working with blobs, file shares, queues, and any other Azure Storage service.
 The single `azure-mgmt` package contains the management libraries for all services.

 ---